plumvillage/newsletter/src/2024/en/articles/sr-dao-nghiem--a-friend-on-the-path.md

 I regularly look back at what I wrote, whether it was last year or many years ago.
 It has been a help in my understanding of my pain.
 Reflecting on what I have written gives me a greater sense of clarity and insight.
 I have found this to be very powerful.
 Through this self-reflection, I can reflect on my thoughts, desires, intentions, and actions, and then take appropriate steps based on that reflection.

-For example, reading something I wrote last Spring, brought back to mind the insight that I had then and the power of walking meditation with the sangha.
+For example, reading something I wrote last spring brought back to mind the insight that I had then and the power of walking meditation with the sangha.
 I was having a difficult time caught in a situation of doubt.
 This is what I shared with my friend the next morning:

 {% image "article2024/sr-dao-nghiem/tree of life_e.jpg", "removeTopMargin" %}